gauron99/func-templates/go/blog/README.md

 clean Functions root directory.

 ## GLHF!
+- Found a mistake in the templates?
+- Created a new project with Functions?

-Let us know what you make with Functions and share it with us on [CNCF Slack](https://cloud-native.slack.com/archives/C04LKEZUXEE)!
+Share it with us on
+[CNCF Slack](https://cloud-native.slack.com/archives/C04LKEZUXEE)!